The Secretary of State was asked—

 First, it is this Conservative Government who set out laws against modern slavery.
 It is this Conservative Government who massively increased the living wage—not only instituted the living wage, but massively increased it.
 We hoped that it would be the Labour mayor of Leicester who would stand up for the interests of the workforce in his community.
 That is what we will do.

 It is not just the 800-year-old Lichfield cathedral that we have; we also have the beautiful leafy lanes, wonderful restaurants and bars.
 But I will tell you what we also have: the Lichfield Garrick, which is a major theatre in the area, and The Hub at St Mary’s.
-This is what I would like to know: I welcome the £1.7 billion grant that is being given to support our theatres and performing artists, but are we going to see any of it at all outside the west end, and here in Lichfield?
+This is what I would like to know: I welcome the £1.7 billion grant that is being given to support our theatres and performing artists, but are we going to see any of it at all outside the west end, including here in Lichfield?

 I thank my hon.
 Friend.
 I can tell him that Lichfield has been at the centre of our cultural life since Dr Johnson and David Garrick made their famous walk and ride from Lichfield to London in the 18th century, and it will continue to be so.
 We are working closely with Arts Council England to support and develop the projects that I know are so dear to his heart.